MeshJS/mimir/README.md

-# Mimir
+## Mimir

-A comprehensive **contextual RAG** (Retrieval Augmented Generation) system with MCP (Model Context Protocol) integration for both **documentation and TypeScript codebases**.
-Mimir ingests documentation and TypeScript code from GitHub repositories into a Supabase vector store and provides powerful querying capabilities through both REST API and MCP protocol.
+A comprehensive **contextual RAG** (Retrieval Augmented Generation) system with MCP (Model Context Protocol) integration for both **documentation and codebases**.
+Mimir ingests documentation and source code (currently **TypeScript** and **Python**, with more languages planned) from GitHub repositories into a Supabase vector store and provides powerful querying capabilities through both REST API and MCP protocol.
 Unlike basic RAG, contextual RAG provides rich context around each code entity, including full file content, imports, and surrounding code.

 ## Projects